DogeTheBeast/College_notes/1st Year/Second Term/ENGL 110/Gothic Culture.md

 - Masculinized and violent depiction of women along with avidly sexualized forms.
 - Males are depicted as more threatening and dominant males and often sexualized forms.
-- Breaking the societal norms and
+- Breaking the societal norms and animalisitic desires (often depicting )

 Settings matter - underground dungeons and crypts (even underwater) The settings being underground feels more secretive and is symbolic of the underlying desires.